 "I take pride in working with students and especially showing them how to conduct fungus research and to write and publish research papers."

 Get involved in research right away—and get paid for it.
-Incoming students can work, earn, and learn in any area of research within the School.
+Incoming students can work, earn, and learn in any area of research within the College.

 Summer Undergraduate Research Fellowship recipients conduct research under the guidance of a Michigan Tech faculty member, during summer semester.